7egz/final-map-project/README.md

 ### About the project:

-NRW(North Rhine-Westphalia) Map is my last Udacity nano-degree project.
+NRW(North Rhine-Westphalia) and some cities in Germany Map is my last Udacity nano-degree project.
 In this project I show the user some of most beautiful Cities to visit in NRW.
 This project was built with React, Google Maps API and FourSquare API.